3dem/relion-documents/source/SPA_tutorial/Autopicking.rst

      This will adjust the X and Y origin coordinates of all particles, such that a reconstruction of the newly extracted particles will be centered on that X,Y,Z position.
      This is useful for focused refinements.)

+:Write output in float16?: Yes

+     (If set to Yes, this program will write output images in float16 MRC format.
+This will save a factor of two in disk space compared to the default of writing in float32.
+Note that RELION and CCPEM will read float16 images, but other programs may not (yet) do so.)

 On the :guitab:`extract` tab you set the parameters for the actual particle extraction:

 :Particle box size (pix):: 256